papa107/papa-store/Tutorial-1.2.md

 GCP organises resources into projects, which collect all of the related resources for a single application in one place.
 Begin by creating a new project or selecting an existing project for this tutorial.
 <walkthrough-project-setup></walkthrough-project-setup>
+Once you select your project_ID proceed and Click Start.

 ## Step 2.
 Using Cloud Shell